top of page

 An SLP looking for speech therapy activities to use in teletherapy sessions

-In order to drastically reduce planning time, make mixed groups actually productive, and not break the bank, I’ve filled my teletherapy toolbox with activities that I can use again and again– not just activities that target one goal and fill one session for one age group.
-Know what I mean?
+In order to drastically reduce planning time, make mixed groups actually productive, and not break the bank, I’ve filled my teletherapy toolbox with great resources that I can use again and again in my lesson plans– not just activities that target one goal and fill one session for one age group.

-Consider these general guidelines (and loads of examples) when shopping for or creating your own teletherapy activities.
+Consider these general guidelines (and plenty of examples) when shopping for or creating activities for teletherapy sessions.

 Look for resources that can help you target more than one goal or goal area, because, well, mixed groups.
 But also because you can keep that resource open on your computer and use it with student after student or group after group.

-These picture scenes for speech therapy were born out of such necessity.
-They target multiple articulation and language goals (for older students) on every single one of the 20 pages.
-Find teletherapy-friendly multipurpose picture scenes for younger students, too!
+These picture scenes for speech therapy (and these for middle and high school students) were born of such necessity.
+They target multiple articulation and language goals on every page.

 picture scenes for speech therapy being used in teletherapy to target articulation and language

 Something as simple as high-interest poll questions can also target a variety of goals simultaneously.
-Use the word lists to find questions that contain the target sound(s), while also addressing perspective-taking, asking follow-up questions, maintaining a topic, and so much more.
+Use the word lists to find questions that include the target sound(s) while also addressing perspective-taking, asking follow-up questions, maintaining a topic, and more.

 poll questions activity being used with a mixed group in a teletherapy session

-Remember to think outside the box when looking at or creating teletherapy activities.
-Just because a resource wasn't designed to target a certain goal, doesn't mean it won't be effective in doing so!
+Remember to think outside the box when designing or selecting teletherapy activities.
+Just because a resource wasn't designed to target a certain goal doesn't mean it won't be effective in doing so!
 So don't shy away from adapting resources to fit your students' needs.

-Some of the most versatile teletherapy activities don’t have any goals or targets built in to them at all!
+Some of the most versatile teletherapy activities don’t have any built-in goals or targets!
 SLPs are pretty magical.
-We can find ways to incorporate speech therapy goals into nearly any interactive digital game or activity.
+We can find ways to incorporate speech therapy goals into nearly any interactive activity or digital game.

 Building Activities

-"Make-a-Games" on ABCYa are perfect for elementary students.
+"Make-a-Games" on ABCYa and the "Sticker Cartoon Animation" on Toy Theater are perfect for elementary students.
 For articulation, we can practice words with the child's target sound.
-For social language we practice turn-taking, making polite requests, or working as a team.
-For language, there's prepositions, description, asking and answering questions, and so much more.
+For social communication, we work on turn-taking, making polite requests, and working as a team.
+For language, there are prepositions, descriptions, asking and answering questions, and so much more.

 Games

-It's no surprise that teletherapy students love to play games, but games can also be therapeutic and versatile activities.
-Games can be used to target all of your students' goals, from social skills (like turn-taking and being a good sport) to language skills (like formulating questions and identifying vocabulary) to using articulation sounds in sentences and structured conversation.
+It's no surprise that teletherapy students love to play games, but online activities can also be therapeutic and versatile.
+Interactive games can be used to target all of your students' goals, from social skills (like turn-taking and being a good sport) to language skills (like formulating questions and identifying vocabulary) to using articulation sounds in sentences and structured conversation.

-Digital games (like this spring Boom Card deck) even include the option to click right over to an activity that uses the same vocabulary to practice words that include any articulation target.
+Digital games (like this spring Boom Cards deck) even include the option to click right over to an activity that uses the same vocabulary to practice words that include any articulation target.

 a themed teletherapy Boom Card activity being used to target language and articulation in teletherapy